pagkly/Zed/Investopedia/Accounting/Expense Definition.md

 An expense is the cost of operations that a company incurs to generate revenue.
 As the popular saying goes, “it costs money to make money.”

 Common expenses include payments to suppliers, employee wages, factory leases, and equipment [depreciation](https://www.investopedia.com/terms/d/depreciation.asp).
-Businesses are allowed to write off tax-deductible expenses on their income tax returns to lower their [taxable income](https://www.investopedia.com/terms/t/taxableincome.asp) and thus their tax liability.
+Businesses are allowed to write off tax-deductible expenses on their income tax returns to lower their [taxable income](https://www.investopedia.com/terms/t/taxableincome.asp) and thus their tax [[Liability|liability]].
 However, the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) ([IRS](https://www.investopedia.com/terms/i/irs.asp)) has strict rules on which expenses business are allowed to claim as a deduction.

 ### Key Takeaways